Kurira/Requ/README.md

-# Requ
-A pull request notification machine
+A pull request notification machine, used for github.